 In the past this strategy has enabled us to deal with spikes in demand for particular subjects.

-The rationale behind the structure of the key stage four curriculum offer will be explained at the options and curriculum evening on Wednesday 9th December.
+The rationale behind the structure of the key stage four curriculum offer will be explained at the Yr9 Open Evening on Tuesday 14th January.